British passport: Machine-readable passports (1988–2006)

 After the passport standardisation efforts of the 1920s, further effort to update international passport guidance was limited.
 The United Kingdom joined the European Communities in 1973, at a time when the Communities was looking to strengthen European civic identity.
 Between 1974 and 1975, the member states developed a common format.
 Member states agreed that passports should be burgundy in colour and feature the heading "European Community" in addition to the country name.
-Adoption was by member states was voluntary.
+Adoption by member states was voluntary.
 While most of the Community adopted the format by 1985, the UK continued to issue the traditional blue booklet.

-Rapid growth of air travel and technological change led to the International Civil Aviation Organization defining a new international standard for machine-readable passports, ICAO Doc 9303, in 1980.
+Rapid growth of air travel and technological change led to the International Civil Aviation Organization defining a new international standard for machine-readable passport, ICAO Doc 9303, in 1980.
 An ICAO standard machine-readable passport was a significant departure from the traditional British passport layout, and the British government did not immediately adopt it.
 In 1986, the United States announced the US Visa Waiver Program.
 The concept allowed for passport holders of certain countries to enter the US for business or tourism without applying for a visitor visa.
 The UK was the first country to join the scheme in 1988; however, a requirement was that the traveller hold a machine-readable passport.
-Thus, the British government was, after nearly 70 years, forced to retire the traditional navy blue League of Nations format passport.
+Thus, the British government, after nearly 70 years, decided to retire the traditional League of Nations format passport.

 With the move to machine-readable passports, the UK decided to adopt the European Community format.
 On 15 August 1988, the Glasgow passport office became the first to issue burgundy-coloured machine-readable passports.
 They had the words 'European Community' on the cover, later changed to 'European Union' in 1997.
 The passport had 32 pages; while a 48-page version was made available with more space for stamps and visas.
 Two lines of machine-readable text were printed in ICAO format, and a section was included in which relevant terms ("surname", "date of issue", etc.) were translated into the official EU languages.
 Passports issued overseas did not all have a Machine Readable Zone, but these were introduced gradually as appropriate equipment was made available overseas.

 While other British territories such as Hong Kong and the Cayman Islands were not part of the European Community, they also adopted the same European format, although "British Passport" remained at the top rather than "European Community".

 In 1998 the first digital image passport was introduced with photographs being replaced with images printed directly on the data page which was moved from the cover to an inside page to reduce the ease of fraud.
 These documents were all issued with machine-readable zones and had a hologram over the photograph, which was the first time that British passports had been protected by an optically variable safeguard.
 These documents were issued until 2006 when the biometric passport was introduced.